seltix5/dyad-app-html-css-js-php/AI_RULES.md

 - Add comments to complex sections
 - Suggest improvements when reviewing existing code
 - Respect project constraints without suggesting alternatives outside this stack

+### CRITICAL: Complete Code Output Rules

+- ALWAYS provide COMPLETE, FULLY FUNCTIONAL code.
+NEVER truncate or use placeholder comments
+- Placeholder comments ONLY acceptable in NEW code when the user hasn't specified what goes there